 Speed, riding style, braking, and other essential things matter to the quality of your longboard wheels.

-As the size and the softness of wheels increase, the surety of a stable ride increases too.
+As the wheels’ size and softness increase, the surety of a stable ride also increases.

 Keeping this fact in view, manufacturers of the longboards provide extra-wide wheels with Polyurethane material to maintain softness.

 Contrary to that, skateboards have hard wheels with minor diameters, making them suitable for shredding rails, gaps, and ledges.

 Harder wheels of skateboards allow skaters to perform tricks because the wheels are not bouncy at all, and it becomes easier to showcase some traditional skateboarding skills.

 The size of skateboard wheels is also smaller than wheels on longboards.
 Most skateboard wheels lie in the range of 52-58 mm.

 Similarly, the hardness on the durometer should be at least 80A.
 Anything less than that defined limit may increase the chances of injury.

 The size of longboard wheels should be large, and their hardness should be between 63A – 80A.

 As we all know, most novices start their skating journey with longboards; larger wheels help them learn the basics.